A Fine Autumn Duo

 To serve 4

-1 lb. peeled and cored Asian pears, and cut into large wedges (depending on the size of the fruit, wedge size will vary so simply cut into whatever size pieces you wish to serve; also remove as much of the woody core of the fruit before cooking)
+- 1 lb. peeled and cored Asian pears, cut into large wedges (depending on the size of the fruit, wedge size will vary so simply cut into whatever size pieces you wish to serve; also remove as much of the woody core of the fruit as possible before cooking)

 - 8 ozs (generous cup) of granulated sugar

 - 1 cinnamon stick

 - Peel from 1 lemon (use the colored part of the peel only as the pith under the peel can be bitter)

 - Optional garnishes: A dollop of softly-whipped, unsweetened cream and a shortbread or crisp cookie, for each serving

 - Bring 2 cups of water in a saucepan to the boil.
 Remove from heat.
 Wait a half minute or so for the water to cool slightly and then add the tea leaves.
 Allow to infuse for up to 5 minutes (of course, steeping times will vary depending on the kind of tea you choose).
 Sieve out the tea leaves and discard and then return the tea liquid to a clean saucepan.
 Keep it warm over low heat.

 - In a heavy 2 quart saucepan, CAREFULLY cook the sugar over medium heat to caramelize it.
 Allow the sugar to begin melting and when partially melted, using a wooden spoon or heatproof spatula, gently push the unmelted sugar into the melted part.
 When completely melted, carefully add the brewed tea, stirring with that same wooden spoon or spatula.
 (Note: as you add the mixture to the caramelized sugar, it will bubble up quite violently so be prepared to step aside).
 Stir gently until the tea is completely incorporated and no lumps of cooked sugar remain.
 (If necessary, reheat the mixture gently and stir until all of the sugar is remelted.)